 Most valuable miscellaneous gear: Anker Powercore 10000.

 Chances are, you’re getting out on the trail to get a break from the constant demands of screens and technology and that’s wonderful.
 However, don’t underestimate the importance of having a charged cell phone on the Coast to Coast Walk.
 Your phone can be your navigational device, your camera, your guidebook, and your notepad all in one.
 Charging opportunities can be unreliable along the route, so a battery backup can be an absolute lifesaver.
 This one is dependable, relatively small, and can fully charge your phone 1.5-2 times between charges.
-Check it out here:

-Item | Our recommended gear | |
+Item | Recommended | Notes |

 ---|---|---|

-Guidebook | Trailblazer or Ciccerone | We think Trailblazer's guide is better overall, but the Ciccerone book is available as an eBook, handy for lightweight packing. |
+Guidebook | Trailblazer Cicerone Knife Edge | We think Trailblazer’s guide is the best overall, but the Cicerone book is available as an eBook, and the Knife Edge book is the most up-to-date. |

-Ear plugs | Mack's Earplugs | Essential for getting a good night's sleep! |
+Earplugs | Mack’s Earplugs | Essential for sleeping in dormitories or crowded campsites. |

-Travel adapter | All-in-one Travel Adapter | Great for all of your travels. |
+Travel Adapter | All-in-One Travel Adapter | Great for all of your travels. |

-Digital watch | Casio digital watch | We recommend a simple digital watch to keep track of hiking times. |
+Digital Watch | Casio digital watch | We recommend a simple digital watch to keep track of hiking times.
+Unlike smart watches, you don’t need to worry about charging this. |

-Battery backup | Anker PowerCore 10000 | Great for charging electronics when you don't have access to an outlet. |
+Battery Backup | Anker PowerCore 10000 | Great for charging electronics when you don’t have access to an outlet. |

 Plastic Bags- quart, gallon, and garbage bags. | We used these constantly for everything from storing trail mix to keeping our sleeping bags dry.
 A must-have for backpacking. |